2010 United Nations Security Council election: Rules

-Term
+The five members served on the Security Council for the 2011–12 period.

-The five members will serve on the Security Council for the 2011–12 period.
+Candidates

-For the WEOG seats Germany, along with Canada, and Portugal, stood for election.
+For the WEOG seats, Germany, Canada and Portugal stood for election.
 India ran uncontested for the Asian seat since Kazakhstan stood aside.
 South Africa also ran uncontested for the African seat after being endorsed by the African Union.
-After dropping out to Brazil in the 2009 election, Colombia also ran unopposed.
+After dropping out in favour of Brazil in the 2009 election, Colombia also ran unopposed.